-On January 7, 2022, Treasury released their Final Rule on ARPA funding, which significantly broadened eligible uses for Ohio townships.
-Thank you to the attorneys at Baker, Dublikar, Beck, Wiley & Mathews for their initial summary of this document and for providing the sample resolutions located below.
+On January 7, 2022, Treasury released its Final Rule on ARPA funding, significantly expanding eligible uses for Ohio townships.
+Thank you to the attorneys at Baker, Dublikar, Beck, Wiley & Mathews for their initial summary of this document and for providing the sample resolutions below.

-The term government services retains the same meaning as in the Interim Final Rule and is discussed on page 259.
-The Final Rule states that, generally, services provided by the recipient are “government services,” unless specifically listed otherwise.
-It further defines Government Services as including, but are not limited to, “maintenance or pay-go funded building of infrastructure, including roads; modernization of cybersecurity, including hardware, software, and protection of critical infrastructure; health services; environmental remediation; school or educational services; and the provision of police, fire, and other public safety services.”
+The term government services retain the same meaning as in the Interim Final Rule and are discussed on page 259.
+The Final Rule states that, generally, services provided by the recipient are "government services" unless specifically listed otherwise.
+It further defines Government Services as including, but are not limited to, "maintenance or pay-go funded building of infrastructure, including roads; modernization of cybersecurity, including hardware, software, and protection of critical infrastructure; health services; environmental remediation; school or educational services; and the provision of police, fire, and other public safety services."

 This is consistent with the Interim Final Rule, which stated: